About the course

 This paper focuses on anthropology’s distinctive contribution to understanding social and cultural form and process, and the role of human creativity within them, with particular reference to artefacts of material and visual culture, and to the collection, display, production, circulation and consumption of such artefacts.

-During the second year you will also write an additional examined essay, and take another option paper, again selected from any of the options offered for the ISCA degrees.
+You will also take another option paper, again selected from any of the options offered within the School of Anthropology and Museum Ethnography.

 Many graduates enter teaching and research, though this often requires a doctorate.
-There is some recruitment to public bodies, the larger private companies, museums and galleries, development agencies, NGOs etc.
+Others often go on to work in museums and galleries, design and market research companies, development agencies, NGOs etc.

 Proven and potential academic excellence